HCA’s lobby is temporarily closed for walk-in customer service. Learn about customer service options.

-To enroll in PEBB benefits, your personnel, payroll, or benefits office must receive your enrollment form(s) no later than 31 days from the date your eligibility begins.
+To enroll in PEBB benefits, your payroll or benefits office must receive your enrollment forms no later than 31 days after the date you become eligible for PEBB benefits.

 Generally, you become eligible your first day of employment.
-Ask your personnel, payroll, or benefits office when your eligibility begins.
+Ask your payroll or benefits office when your eligibility begins.
 More enrollment information is available on How to enroll.

-If you enroll family members on your PEBB insurance coverage, you must provide proof of their eligibility within the enrollment timelines listed above or the family members will not be enrolled.
+If you enroll dependents on your PEBB insurance coverage, you must provide proof of their eligibility within the enrollment timelines listed above or the dependents will not be enrolled.
 See Dependent verification.

 What documentation do I need to submit to enroll a dependent?

-For a complete list of documentation needed to enroll a dependent, see Dependent verification.
+For a complete list of valid dependent verification documents required to enroll a dependent, see Dependent verification.

 What is an extended dependent?

 An extended dependent may be your grandchild, niece, nephew, or other child for whom you, your spouse, or state-registered domestic partner have legal custody or guardianship.
 The legal responsibility is demonstrated by a valid court order and the child’s official residence with the custodian or guardian.
-This does not include foster children for whom support payments are made to you through the state Department of Social and Health Services (DSHS) foster care program.
+This does not include foster children, unless you, your spouse, or your state-registered domestic partner has assumed a legal obligation for total or partial support in anticipation of adoption.
 For more information, see Definition of children.

 What medical plan options are available?

-For a list and benefit comparison of the medical plans available through the PEBB Program, visit Medical plans and benefits.
+For a list of the medical plans and benefit comparisons available through the PEBB Program, visit Medical plans and benefits.

 How do I change my address?

-Complete an employee enrollment/change form and return it to your personnel, payroll, or benefits office.
+Submit an Employee Enrollment/Change form to your payroll or benefits office.
 If you move out of your plan’s service area, you may need to change plans.
-You must report your new address to your personnel, payroll, or benefits office no later than 60 days after your move.
+You must report your new address to your payroll or benefits office no later than 60 days after your move.
 Pierce County, Washington State University, and University of Washington employees use Workday.

 How do I waive medical coverage?

-You may waive PEBB medical if you are enrolled in other employer-based group medical, a TRICARE plan, or Medicare.
+You may waive enrollment in PEBB medical if you are enrolled in other employer-based group medical, a TRICARE plan, or Medicare.
 A few other special open enrollment events allow you to waive enrollment in PEBB medical.
 You cannot waive enrollment in dental, basic life, basic AD&D insurance, or employer-paid long-term disability insurance.
-You must submit a form to waive PEBB medical.
-If you waive coverage for yourself, you cannot enroll your eligible dependents in PEBB medical.
+You must submit a form to waive enrollment in PEBB medical.
+If you waive enrollment for yourself, you cannot enroll your eligible dependents in PEBB medical.
 See Waiving medical coverage.

-Note: You cannot waive PEBB medical coverage and enroll in or remain enrolled in PEBB retiree insurance coverage.
+Note: You cannot waive enrollment in PEBB medical and enroll in or remain enrolled in PEBB retiree insurance coverage.